 Cutting combs are made of teeth that are wider-spaced on one end and taper to finely spaced teeth on the other end.
 They are used to help stylists trim and style hair in a more precise manner.

 5. Hair Pick

 Volumizing curly hair

-Most typically used with curly hair, a hair pick gives volume and lift to African-American or natural-textured hairstyles like the afro.
+Most typically used with curly hair, a hair pick gives volume and lift to natural-textured hairstyles like the afro.
 They come with long teeth and short handles (much like a paintbrush, but with hard bristles).
 This tool specifically sections hair and infuses volume into kinky or poufy hairstyles.

 To make the process even easier, use Suave Professionals Cream Detangler Spray as you go.